ddev/ddev.com/src/content/blog/sharing-a-ddev-local-project-with-other-collaborators.md

 1. `ddev share` (using ngrok to share over the internet)
 2. Local name resolution and sharing the project on the local network
-3. Sharing just the HTTP port of the local machine on the local network
+3. Sharing the HTTP port of the local machine on the local network

 ## **1\.
 Using `ddev share` to share project (easiest)**

 `ddev share` proxies the project via [ngrok](http://ngrok.com), and it’s by far the easiest way to solve the problem of sharing your project with others on your team or around the world.
-It’s built into ddev and “just works” for most people, even people who don’t sign up for a paid ngrok account.
-All you do is run `ddev share` and then give the resultant URL to your collaborator or use it on your mobile device.
+It’s built into DDEV and works for most people even without a paid ngrok account.
+Run `ddev share` and give the resultant URL to your collaborator or use it on your mobile device.
 [Read the basic how-to from DrupalEasy](https://www.drupaleasy.com/blogs/ultimike/2019/06/sharing-your-ddev-local-site-public-url-using-ddev-share-and-ngrok) or run `ddev share -h` for more.

 There are CMSs that make this a little harder, especially WordPress and Magento 2.
 Both of those only respond to a single base URL, and that URL is coded into the database, so it makes this a little harder.
 For both of these I recommend paying ngrok the $5/month for a[ basic plan](https://ngrok.com/pricing) so you can use a stable subdomain with ngrok.